isaksamsten/briljant/docs/tutorial.rst

    // create a new array with the square root of each element a.map(Math::sqrt);

-   // ... and so columnKeys for various java.lang.Math methodsg
+   // ... and so on for various java.lang.Math methodsg
    a.map(Math::abs);
    a.map(Math::exp);
    a.map(Math::acos);